scottdotweb/tools/minecraft-onedrive/README.md

 Delete the `saves` directory link from the `.minecraft` folder and move the real folder back there.
 Obviously make sure OneDrive has fully synchronized before you do that.

-# DISCLAIMER

-This is a very hacky workaround for OneDrive not letting you add arbitrary file paths.
-This software comes with no guarantees or warranty of usefulness whatsoever and you run it at your own risk.
-Make regular backups!
+This applies to any other directory links set up by the scripts in this project as well.